-“I was twelve when I started fishing,” Mamede said without stopping his work.
+“I was twelve when I started fishing,” Mamede said, still busy with his line.

+I wanted to hear more.
 “Did you learn with your father?”
-I asked, wanting to hear more.

 “No. My father drank.
 My mother left him when I was young.
-We came to Prainha to stay with my uncle.
-I learned to fish with him.”
+We came to Prainha to stay with my uncle, and I learned with him.”

 “Was it hard to learn?”
 The same question I had asked João.

 He said it with the pride of a man who had worked hard all his life.
 A man who was successful.
 A man who now had his own large family, complete with grandchildren.
-That family that would keep Mamede working for more years to come.
+That family would keep him busy working for many more years.

-“When you started fishing, was it different than now?”
+“When you started, was it different than now?”

 He thought about this for a bit.